 In re Nary, 253 B.R.
 272 (N.D.
 Tex.
 2000)

 The court “adopts the holding of Hornsby that § 105(a) authorizes a bankruptcy court to grant a partial discharge where the undue hardship requirement of § 523(a)(8) is met as to part but not all of a student loan.”

 In re Myrvang, 232 F.3d 1116 (9th Cir.
 2000)

 Ninth Circuit rejected Taylor 223 B.R.
 747 from 1998 reversing itself and adopts Hornsby in this marital debt case.

 In re Hornsby, 144 F.3d 433 (6th Cir.
 1998) Student Loan Hardship Discharge Bankruptcy

 The Court of Appeals holds that, despite the fact that the “undue hardship” test was not met, the bankruptcy court has the power under Section 105 to fashion remedy appropriate remedy, which could be partially discharging debt, instituting a repayment schedule, granting the debtor a deferment, or allowing the debtor to revisit determination at a later time.

-Do you need help with your student loan hardship discharge?
-I am here to help you.
+Do you need help managing your student loan?
 Contact my office right away to start the conversation.
-Nick C. Thompson, Attorney: 502-625-0905
+Nick C. Thompson, Attorney: 502-625-0905.